fhiso/sources-and-citations/citation-elements.md

 *  a *citation element set* containing the information in the *citation layer*.

-A *citation* is represented with the following three parts:
+A *citation* is represented with the following two parts:

 *  an ordered list of one or more *citation layers* encoded as above, the first of which *shall* be the *head citation layer*; and